 This api is intended for storing configuration options in the world itself.
-It probably should be restricted to data that is world-dependent.
+It is intended for data that is world-dependent.

 Entries are identified by a string key, but it is also possible to manage multiple entries with the same key; their identity is determined by entry_id.
 Every entry has a mutable string value, and an array of 7 mutable ints.